shastrihm/DungeonCrawlerRPG/README.md

 # DungeonCrawlerRPG
 A text based, chess themed dungeon crawler RPG
 TRAPPED IN THE CHESSBOARD
-A chess-themed dungeon crawler RPG by Hrishee S.
+A chess-themed dungeon crawler RPG

 Brief description: